invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

     - Output is the parameter specifying the CSV or JSON output type.
     - Default: CSV

+-MergeCSVOutput (optional)
+    - MergeCSVOutput is the parameter specifying if you wish to merge CSV outputs to a single file.
+    - Default: n

 .. note::

   **Important note** regarding the StartDate and EndDate variables.